CITY PULSE: Chinese Whispers

 My Karachi Exhibition

 The Karachi Chamber of Commerce & Industry is bringing back the colours of Karachi by organising the 17th edition of the My Karachi — Oasis of Harmony Exhibition.
-The event will be held from May 13 to May 15 at the Karachi Expo Centre.
+The event will continue until May 15 at the Karachi Expo Centre.
 Call 0331-2731005 for more information.

-The city administration fined as many as 168 profiteers in all the seven districts with more than Rs700,000 million on...
+West Range police chief DIG Nasir Aftab said on Wednesday foolproof security would be provided to the gatherings and...

-The Sindh Non-Muslim Welfare Committee on Tuesday gave the approval to increase its funds reserved under the head of...
+Following warnings of severe weather conditions, especially heat waves, the Pakistan Red Crescent Society , in...

-The Dow University of Health Sciences has entered into an agreement with a community pharmacy chain in Karachi to...
+Leader of the Opposition in the Sindh Assembly Haleem Adil Sheikh has said that Prime Minister Shehbaz Sharif visited...

-The Sindh High Court on Tuesday set aside the conviction of a Muttahida Qaumi Movement activist in a sextuple murder...
+The Sindh High Court on Wednesday set aside the conviction of three persons in the kidnapping and killing case of a...

-Our challenge is to make coordinated and collective progress on the initiatives to combat global climate challenges...
+Consumption of betel nut in the form of Pan and Gutka and chewing tobacco are causing oesophageal cancer among...

-A young man allegedly committed suicide by hanging himself in Orangi Town’s Qasba Colony on Tuesday.
-After getting...
+The Gizri police, in a joint venture with an intelligence agency, on Wednesday arrested a suspected militant of the...

 Comments